34 Awesome DIY Backyard Ideas

-You can customize this design to suit your yard without changing the basic construction.
+You can customize this stone fountain design to suit your yard without changing the basic construction.
 Our fountain is about 4 ft. in diameter.
 You could make yours half as big or twice as big using the same materials and methods.
-Check out the details DIY stone fountain here.

 Gather Round a DIY Fire Table

 A fire table is a beautiful addition to your outdoor living space—and an invitation to gather around.
-It’s also a stylish centerpiece that gives you a great opportunity to showcase your DIY prowess.
-Click here to find out how to build this DIY fire table.
+It’s also a stylish centerpiece that gives you a great opportunity to showcase your DIY prowess while creating a space for relaxation.

 Build a Natural Waterfall

 Water is one of the most relaxing sounds in an outdoor yard space.
 In this natural waterfall, the water from the rain spout is funneled to fuel the waterfall – both ecological and delightful.
-A hardscape DIY backyard waterfall can be built in one day, and you can see how to build a stone fountain right here.
+A hardscape DIY backyard waterfall can be built in one day.

 DIY Copper Wind Chimes